Sybase to PostgreSQL Replication

 In the left navigation pane, click Replication > Data Replication.

-On the Source & Target tab, configure the parameters in the following table, and click Next.
+On the Source & Target tab, configure the fields in the table, and click Next.

 Parameter Description Name Enter a name for the data synchronization task.
 To make the task easier to find and manage later, use a meaningful name.
 Up to 64 characters are supported.
 Source The data source that contains the objects to synchronize.
-Target The data source that receives the synchronized objects.
+Datahub Project Select the target Datahub Project.
+Data from the source data source will be written to the specified Project.
 Target Object Name Select the case conversion rule for object names after they are migrated from the source to the target. - Convert all to Lowercase: Regardless of the naming rule on the source, all target names are lowercase.

 - Consistent with Source: Keep the naming rule of the source.